 Starting a small business is exciting, but on the journey to success, mistakes are inevitable.
 But if you’re starting your own company, some mistakes can be fatal.
 Increase the odds that your new small business will stay afloat by avoiding these all-too-common roadblocks:

-- Not having a backup plan: We love to glorify big risk takers especially when they get the big payoff but a truly savvy small business entrepreneur knows how to take a “risk” without letting it completely take them down should things not go according to plan.
+- Not having a backup plan: Small business – we love to glorify big risk-takers, especially when they get the big payoff, but a truly savvy small business entrepreneur knows how to take a “risk” without letting it completely take them down should things not go according to plan.
 Be cautious and calculated in your risk taking, and always ask: How will I recover if this gamble doesn’t pay off?

 - Not having a plan in the first place: If you want to compete in the real business world, you need a real business plan.
 No matter how much you have going for you, don’t skip this crucial step.

 - Over or undervaluing your product: Either one of these miscalculations can mean serious trouble for your small business’s future.
 Study your market and your target customer base to make the best possible valuation of your product or service from day one.